 Dr. Coonrod’s research has focused on issues relating to the Middle Rio Grande, including bosque evapotranspiration estimates, climate change impacts on stream flow, and the intersection of restoration & flood control goals.
 She frequently collaborates with faculty in Biology, Earth & Planetary Sciences, and Economics.
 She directed the Hydraulics Lab for 12 years where physical models of storm water structures for the local flood control authority are continuously built.
 She has supervised over 30 graduate students.
 Dr. Coonrod is a member of the American Society of Civil Engineers and the American Water Resources Association.

-A big Lobo fan, Professor Coonrod frequents basketball, soccer, and football games.
+A big Lobo fan, Professor Coonrod frequents basketball and soccer games.